Our Continuing Education Programs

 Literally MILLIONS of Primary Care Patient Charts are being reviewed as you read this!
 Medicare Advantage Plans (Medicare HMOs) are trying to be reimbursed by Medicare -- and they need Certified RN-Coders who can (1) read a chart, (2) identify documentation which will prove the (3) patient's chronic diagnose(s) and manifestations.

-IF YOU CAN READ A PATIENT'S CHART, UNDERSTAND A DRUG LIST AND/OR A PROBLEM LIST -- GET YOUR CODING, COMPLIANCE & CHART REVIEW TRAINING NOW, GET CERTIFIED & GET TO WORK!
+IF YOU CAN READ A PATIENT'S CHART, UNDERSTAND A DRUG LIST AND/OR A PROBLEM LIST & IDENTIFY 'RELEVANT' DOCUMENTATION -- GET YOUR CODING, COMPLIANCE & CHART REVIEW TRAINING NOW, GET CERTIFIED & GET TO WORK!
 MANY OPPORTUNITIES AVAILABLE NOW FOR "REMOTE CODING" -- LEARN TO CODE@HOME!

-Earn 40 CE contact hours per program for your nursing license.
-California Board of Registered Nursing CEP#13482
+Earn 40 CE contact hours per completed program for your nursing license.
+Approved Provider of the California Board of Registered Nursing CEP#13482

 ALL PROGRAMS ARE AVAILABLE ONLINE 24/7, SELF-PACED WITH NO TIMES LIMITS.
 ATTENDING CLASS IN LAS VEGAS IS OPTIONAL.

 POCC is the coding of medical procedures and services and the patient’s condition –at the “Point-of-Care” – up close, where the action is.
 In other words, POCC is performed by an RN who either provided the care or assisted the physician in providing the care.
 This can be in an inpatient or outpatient setting, in the physician’s office, in the Emergency Department, in the cardiac catheterization lab – anywhere patient care is being delivered.